-Improvements via the AI & Analytics Engine in short-range forecasting demand included an increase in accuracy of competitors port itinerary prediction from 20% to 90% and significant saving in both time and resources normally required to extract business intelligence from data.
-Subsequently the company increased operational efficiency for less expenditure.
-For logistics providers profit margins can rise when those unnecessary costs are eliminated and demand forecasting is accurate, and in a highly competitive market, this provided a significant competitive edge.
+Improvements via the AI & Analytics Engine in short-range forecasting demand included an increase in the accuracy of competitors' port itinerary prediction from 20% to 90% and significant savings in both time and resources normally required to extract business intelligence from data.
+Subsequently, the company increased operational efficiency for less expenditure.
+For logistics providers, profit margins can rise when those unnecessary costs are eliminated and demand forecasting is accurate, and in a highly competitive market, this provided a significant competitive edge.

 For other relevant use cases, check out our article on the Top 18 essential AI Use Cases in Leading Industries!